 - Counterculture | Jason Skipper | FYEP 101 Section 12 | TR 1:45-3:30

 - “Pop” Philosophy: Writing About Music, Taste and Culture | Michael Rings | FYEP 101 Sec 18 | TR 11:50-1:35

 - Experience Captured: Writing About Visual Media | Christian Gerzso | FYEP 101 Section 19 | TR 9:55-11:40

 Below are a few examples of programs that have occurred in Hinderlie in the past!
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+If you have an idea for a wing or hall program, contact your Resident Assistant or Community Advocate to see about planning it!

 - Splash of Creativity | Welcoming event to Hinderlie including the creation of a hall art project